HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

    3: Asymptomatic: chest pain not showing signs of disease
 - trestbps - resting blood pressure (in mm Hg on admission to the hospital)
 - anything above 130-140 is typically cause for concern
-- chol - serum cholestoral in mg/dl
+- chol - serum cholesterol in mg/dl
 - serum = LDL + HDL + .2 * triglycerides
 - above 200 is cause for concern
 - fbs - (fasting blood sugar > 120 mg/dl) (1 = true; 0 = false)